jaice-dev/ShipIt-DotNetCore/README.md

 Create 2 new postgres databases - one for the main program and one for our test database.
 Ask a team member for a dump of the production databases to create and populate your tables.

-restore the dump by running "\i {path to the dump}" in the PSQL tool in pgadmin.
+Restore the dump by running "\i {path to the dump}" in the PSQL tool in pgadmin.

+Perform the following DB Migration on both databases:
+  ALTER TABLE em DROP CONSTRAINT em_pkey;
+  ALTER TABLE em ADD COLUMN em_id serial PRIMARY KEY;

+_(Note: This schema change will not effect any existing clients - it is a backwards compatible change as any code relying on employee name for DB queries will still function correctly given unique employee names)_

 Then for each of the projects, add a `.env` file at the root of the project.
 That file should contain a property named `POSTGRES_CONNECTION_STRING`.